 Finally don’t forget the French eat early, especially at lunchtime.
 We have seen people turned away for lunch at 1.30!

-La Table du Casino – This restaurant opened under new French ownership this year and is open all year round.
+La Table du Casino – This restaurant has a lovely terrace and a very interesting interior.
+Open all year round.
 Excellent French cuisine and friendly and helpful staff.

 L’Oncle Jules – More of a wine bar than a restaurant but they do serve excellent tapas.
-Limited opening hours (check Facebook) and can get very busy.
+Limited opening hours (normally Tuesday, Thursday, Friday and Saturday evenings in summer but check Facebook) and can get very busy.

 L’Es Pratx – This is first and foremost a wedding venue but if they have any ‘free’ evenings during the summer they will usually be open for dinner and they often have some live music.